The development of the e-invoice

-In order for SAP to better serve e-Invoicing customers, the eDocument Framework (also known as SAP Document Compliance) was developed for SAP ECC and SAP S/4HANA.
-This solution makes it easier for companies to meet e-Invoicing requirements in different countries.
+To enable SAP to better support its customers – especially in the area of e-invoicing – the eDocument Solution (also known as SAP Document Compliance) was developed for SAP ECC and SAP S/4HANA.
+This solution helps companies to meet the requirements of electronic invoicing in different countries.

 To give the accounting system an overview of all eDocuments, SAP offers the eDocument Cockpit (EDOC_COCKPIT).

-1) Convert eDocuments with AIF and send them via the SAP Cloud Platform
+Option 1: Convert documents with SAP Document Compliance and AIF and send them via the SAP Cloud Platform

 The SAP Application Interface Framework (AIF) is an SAP module for converting eDocuments into country-specific formats, such as the XRechnung.
 For the transmission of the created invoicing data the SAP Cloud Platform can be used, from which the invoices are forwarded to the receiver.

 The SAP Cloud Platform Integration (CPI) is a communication platform with which data from SAP ERP or S/4HANA can be exchanged with other systems.
 Web services are used to send and receive documents and messages to external systems.
 To use CPI, a subscription to the service is required.